-Spooner, a Republican, was the representative for Rhode Island's 1st congressional district from 1889 to 1891.
+Spooner was the representative for Rhode Island’s 1st congressional district and was a Republican.
+He served from 1889 to 1891.

 From Dec 1881 to Mar 1891, Spooner missed 416 of 1,896 roll call votes, which is 21.9%.
 This is better than the median of 33.9% among the lifetime records of representatives serving in Mar 1891.
 The chart below reports missed votes over time.

 |Dec 1886-Mar 1887||103||10||9.7%||12th|